Topological Full Groups of Ample Groupoids with Applications to Graph Algebras

-\begin{introtheorem}[c.f.\ Theorem~\ref{thm:KFgroupoid}] Suppose $\mathcal{G}_1$ and $\mathcal{G}_2$ are effective ample minimal Hausdorff groupoids whose unit spaces have no isolated points.
+\begin{introtheorem}[c.f.\ Theorem~\ref{thm:KFgroupoid}, {\cite[Theorem~3.10]{Mat}}] Suppose $\mathcal{G}_1$ and $\mathcal{G}_2$ are effective ample minimal Hausdorff groupoids whose unit spaces have no isolated points.
 Then following are equivalent: \begin{enumerate} \item $\mathcal{G}_1 \cong \mathcal{G}_2$ as topological groupoids. \item $\llbracket \mathcal{G}_1 \rrbracket \cong \llbracket \mathcal{G}_2 \rrbracket$ as abstract groups. \item $\DD(\llbracket \mathcal{G}_1 \rrbracket) \cong \DD(\llbracket \mathcal{G}_2 \rrbracket)$ as abstract groups. \end{enumerate} \end{introtheorem}

-As we'll see shortly, for the class of graph groupoids $\mathcal{G}_E$ arising from (directed) graphs $E$, we can also relax the assumption of minimality.
-Our second isomorphism theorem replaces the minimality assumption with a much weaker ``mixing property''.
-However, we were not able to establish rigidity for the commutator subgroup $\DD(\llbracket \mathcal{G} \rrbracket)$.
-Addtionally, we need to insist that the unit space is second countable.
-(By a \emph{locally compact Cantor space} we mean either the \emph{compact} Cantor space or the locally compact \emph{non-compact} Cantor space (up to homeomorphism) c.f.\ ~Subsection~2.1.)
+We mention that when restricting to the class of graph groupoids we are also able to relax the minimality assumption in Theorem~\ref{intro:KFgroupoid} substantially (see Theorem~\ref{intro:KFrigid} below).
+The second isomorphism theorem replaces the minimality assumption with a significantly weaker ``mixing property'' that we call \emph{non-wandering} (see Definition~\ref{def:wandering}).
+However, the result does not apply to the commutator subgroups.
+And we also require the unit spaces to be second countable.
+(By a \emph{locally compact Cantor space} we mean either the \emph{compact} Cantor space or the locally compact \emph{non-compact} Cantor space (up to homeomorphism) c.f.~Subsection~\ref{subs:top}.)